The Making of Quadrophenia by Simon WellsSKU: BK-341 BOOK QUADROPHENIA

 Forty years after Quadrophenia first hit the world’s cinema screens, its influence on popular culture can still be felt today.
 Following Jimmy the Mod in his search for identity against the backdrop of the May Bank Holiday riots of the 1960s, the film based on the classic album by The Who is widely regards as the finest example of a British youth movie.
 And, as the generation that saw it first time around now have teenagers of their own, Quadrophenia has become a glorious benchmark for their own youthful excesses, hopes, dreams and nostalgia.

-Illustrated throughout with behind-the-scenes photographs, and containing interviews and contributions from principal cast members, director Franc Roddam, producer Bill Curbishley, scriptwriter Martin Stellman and others involved in the creation of Quadrophenia, The Making of Quadrophenia is the definitive account of the making of Britain’s greatest youth movie.
+The Making of Quadrophenia is illustrated throughout with behind-the-scenes photographs, and containing interviews and contributions from principal cast members, director Franc Roddam, producer Bill Curbishley, scriptwriter Martin Stellman and others involved in the creation of Quadrophenia.

 Mods and Skinheads.
 The Mod movement has its roots in 1950’s London where the Italian Coffee shops were the meeting point for the Modernists listening to modern jazz.
 They acquired a taste for Italian inspired tailored fashion and Italian scooters.
 The Who and The Small Faces were typical of the bands that were popular with the Mods in the 1960s and they also picked up on the Ska music of the Jamaican Rude Boys.